 taneously asserting another's rights, may lie in Braden v.
-Wal-Mart Stores, Inc.242
+Wal-Mart Stores, $Inc.^{242}$

-In Braden, the Eighth Circuit evaluated the plaintiff's standing where a statute permitted an insurance plan participant to bring suit "in a representative capacity on behalf of the plan as a whole."243 The court found that the plaintiff satisfied the constitutional standing requirements since he "alleged injury in fact that is causally related to the conduct he seeks to challenge on behalf of the Plan."244 Because the statute provided that "a plaintiff may seek relief . . . that sweeps beyond his own injury,"245 the court concluded that "a plaintiff with Article III standing may proceed under [the statute] on behalf of the plan or other participants," regardless of the prudential rule against third-party standing.246 As in Braden, where a legal representative satisfies the Article III standing ought to be erected by the courts since representation of the trademark owner stems from the express authorization of Congress.247
+In Braden, the Eighth Circuit evaluated the plaintiff's standing where a statute permitted an insurance plan participant to bring suit "in a representative capacity on behalf of the plan as a whole."
+The court found that the plaintiff satisfied the constitutional standing requirements since he "alleged injury in fact that is causally related to the conduct he seeks to challenge on behalf of the Plan."
+Because the statute provided that "a plaintiff may seek relief... that sweeps beyond his own injury," the court concluded that "a plaintiff with Article III standing may proceed under [the statute] on behalf of the plan or other participants," regardless of the prudential rule against third-party standing.
+As in Braden, where a legal representative satisfies the Article III standing requirements and sustains injury, no prudential barricade to standing ought to be erected by the courts since representation of the trademark owner stems from the express authorization of Congress.
+247